 This is also a wonderful opportunity to visit Florida when the weather is almost always perfect.
 About the only thing that I missed was an opportunity to eat at one of my favorite restaurants, Bern's Steak House in Tampa.
 Being this close and not figuring out a way to make that happen is rare.
 But then, there is always next year.
 So, thanks to everyone for the outstanding job you all did!

-As you can see from the two photos taken immediately after that meeting (the top being key event staff and the bottom our Club Racing staff), it takes a lot of talent and coordination to make an event like this happen.
+immediately after that meeting (the top being key event staff and the bottom our Club Racing staff), it takes a lot of talent and coordination to make an event like this happen.